rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 Was the baptism of John from heaven or from man?
 Answer me. ^1130

-And they discussed it with one another, saying, If we say, From heaven, he will say, Why then did you not believe him? ^1131
+And they discussed it with one another, saying, If we say, 'From heaven,' he will say, 'Why then did you not believe him?' ^1131

-But shall we say, From man? — they were afraid of the people, for they all held that John really was a prophet. ^1132
+But shall we say, 'From man'?--they were afraid of the people, for they all held that John really was a prophet. ^1132

 So they answered Jesus, We do not know.
 And Jesus said to them, Neither will I tell you by what authority I do these things. ^1133

 And he began to speak to them in parables.
 A man planted a vineyard and put a fence around it and dug a pit for the winepress and built a tower, and leased it to tenants and went into another country. ^1201